-139 In 2019, King County Executive Dow Constantine convened the Children and Families Strategy Task Force, bringing together a diverse group of experts to prepare a report that makes recommendations for addressing child care access and affordability in King County.
+&lt;sup>139 In 2019, King County Executive Dow Constantine convened the Children and Families Strategy Task Force, bringing together a diverse group of experts to prepare a report that makes recommendations for addressing child care access and affordability in King County.
 [LINK]

-140 Family, friend and neighbor (FFN) caregivers are unlicensed child care providers including grandparents, aunts and uncles, elders, older siblings, friends, neighbors, and others who help families by providing child care.
+&lt;sup>140 Family, friend and neighbor (FFN) caregivers are unlicensed child care providers including grandparents, aunts and uncles, elders, older siblings, friends, neighbors, and others who help families by providing child care.
 Both in Washington and around the nation, FFN care is the most common type of child care for infants and toddlers and for school-age children before and after school.
 [LINK]

-Time (OST) activities.
-141 Emphasizing multipurpose facility development will extend the benefits of PSTAA investments to additional King County residents.
+opportunities such as Play and Learn groups.
+School-age children may be served through Out of School Time (OST) activities.
+Emphasizing multipurpose facility development will extend the benefits of PSTAA investments to additional King County residents.